MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 ## Certificate and private key

-In WSL, create the certificate and private key using open-ssl (this is taken directly from the let's encrypt article with a variable thrown in for good measure)
+In WSL, create the certificate and private key using open-ssl (this is taken directly from the let's encrypt article with a variable thrown in for good measure).

 ```bash
 #variable to hold domain name, replace with desired domain